2022 United States House of Representatives elections in New York: District 19

 The 19th district stretches from the Upper Hudson Valley across the Catskill Mountains to parts of the Southern Tier and Finger Lakes, including Hudson, Woodstock, Monticello, Oneonta, Binghamton, and Ithaca.
 It includes all of Columbia, Greene, Sullivan, Delaware, Chenango, Cortland, Broome, Tioga, and Tompkins counties, and parts of Otsego and Ulster Counties.
 The district was modestly altered by redistricting, losing all of its territory in Dutchess County and most of its territory in Ulster County in exchange for Binghamton and Ithaca.
-The district has an even PVI and voted for Joe Biden by 5 points in 2020.
+The district had an even PVI and voted for Joe Biden by 5 points in 2020.
 The incumbent was Democrat Antonio Delgado, who was reelected with 54.8% of the vote in 2020.
-But on May 3, 2022, Governor Kathy Hochul announced her intention to appoint Delgado to the vacant lieutenant governor position, triggering a special election that Democrat Pat Ryan won with 51.2% of the vote.
+However, on May 3, 2022, Governor Kathy Hochul announced her intention to appoint Delgado to the vacant lieutenant governor position, triggering a special election that Democrat Pat Ryan won with 51.2% of the vote.
 Ryan was then redistricted into the neighboring 18th district, leaving this seat open.